codeaffen/p3exporter/README.md

 ### Running exporter as docker container

 The simplest way will is to start it as docker container.
-The container image is hosted on [dockerhub](https://hub.docker.com/r/codeaffen/p3exporter) and the latest tag represent the `develop` branch of the github repository.
+The container image is hosted on [quay.io](https://quay.io/repository/codeaffen/p3exporter) and [dockerhub](https://hub.docker.com/r/codeaffen/p3exporter) and the `latest` tag represent the `develop` branch of the github repository.
 If you want to use a given version you can us the verson string (e.g. `v1.0.0`) as tag instead.

 ```text